Dutch Privateers: Blood & Plunder Faction Review

 Final Thoughts

-The Dutch Privateers faction is one of the best sea going factions in the game.
-With the very best cannon crew, the most demanding generic commanders of all the factions, and excellent seamanship and melee abilities, the Dutch Privateers are an excellent faction that is very fun to play.
-Compared to some of the Unaligned pirate factions and larger factions like the Spanish Militia, the Dutch Privateers have a fairly limited selection of units to pick from when building a force, but all the units are good, each unique is unique, and with the variation you can bring with the faction special rules and the commanders, there’s plenty of variety to keep one tinkering with them for a long time!
+The Dutch Privateers faction is one of the best sea-going factions in the game.
+With the very best cannon crew, the most demanding generic commanders of all the factions, and excellent seamanship and melee abilities, the Dutch Privateers are an outstanding faction that is incredibly fun to play.
+While their selection of units is more limited compared to some of the Unaligned pirate factions and larger factions like the Spanish Militia, every unit they offer is solid.
+Each unit is unique, and with the variation you can introduce through the faction’s special rules and commanders, there’s plenty of variety to keep you tinkering with them for a long time!

 1. Pingback: The Dutch Nationality and Factions | Blood & Pigment